 I wanted to take my friend Emily (Magical Kinda Mama) and Jessica (The Healthy Mouse) to this bathroom in Epcot that looked like the Stranger Things bathroom.
 Earlier that year, we filmed a video mash up of Eleven at Disneyland.

 For my second trip to Walt Disney World, I took even more friends.
 It was just a fun way to have them with me while I was up to some shenanigans before Disney Creator Days.
-You can check out all the Paper Friends I’ve printed out and what I did with them here.

 The idea of Paper Friends came from Flat Stanley which is based on a book with the same title.
 Many elementary school students also do the Flat Stanley Project where they send a Flat Stanley to a relative or friend plus a journal.
 The relative or friend will take Flat Stanley on adventures and write about it and include pictures or postcards.
 They then send Flat Stanley onto another friend or relative.
 Eventually, he gets sent back to the original sender and you see all the fun things he did.
 You can read more about that here.